anitagraser/TimeManager/CONTRIBUTING.md

 ## Reporting Bugs

 Please include a step by step account of how the error appeared, a sample file, your operating system, the QGIS version and the plugin version.
 If you want to file a request for supporting a new time format, you are advised to also share a sample file.
+After version 1.6.0 Time Manager logs some helpful messages in a special tab.
+Go to View/Panels/Log Messages and look at the Time Manager tab.
+Please attach the output there in your bug report as well.

 ## Contributing translation files